icmccorm/mirilli/README.md

 ```
 To complete this step, you will be using the files `build/stats_long.csv` and `build/visuals/bug_counts_table.csv`.

-### Task - Inline Statistics - (20 human minutes, 5 compute minutes)
+### Part 2.1 - Inline Statistics - (20 human minutes, 5 compute minutes)
 To validate this section, you will need to have a copy of the paper, this README, and the contents of the file `build/stats_long.csv`.
 This file contains two columns: `key` and `value`.
 Each value is a statistic, and each
 key is an identifier that links to both a table in DATASET.md and the CSV file `dataset/stat_key_descriptions.csv`.
 Each of these files describe the meaning of each statistic.

 Here, you will reproduce a subset of our inline statistics to confirm that they can be replicated from our dataset.

-**Task:** Navigate to Section III.A of the paper ("Sampling") on page 6.
+Navigate to Section III.A of the paper ("Sampling") on page 6.
 Skim this section and find each of the quotes in the column "Quotes" of the table shown below.
 When you find a quote, look in the table for its corresponding "Key".
 Then, find the key within `build/stats_long.csv` and confirm that the number shown on that line matches the statistic shown in the text.

 | Quote                                                   | Key |
 |---------------------------------------------------------|---|